 A novel coronavirus was first reported in Wuhan, China, on December 31, 2019.
 This virus presented particular dangers as there was no known pre-immunity, no vaccine, and no specific treatment.
 The virus is contagious, and everyone is presumed to be susceptible.
 MSF teams immediately began working in projects around the world to fight the spread of the coronavirus, and to sustain other lifesaving medical aid for communities further threatened by this new disease.

 Coronaviruses are a large family of viruses, most of which are harmless for humans.
 Four types are known to cause colds, and two other types can cause severe lung infections: Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 The novel coronavirus is known as SARS-CoV-2, because of its similarities to the virus that causes SARS.

 This new coronavirus seems to target cells in the lungs, and possibly other cells in the respiratory system too.
 Cells infected by the virus will produce more virus particles, which can then spread to other people, for instance by coughing.

-On February 11, the World Health Organization named this disease caused by the new coronavirus: COVID-19.
-On March 11, the WHO declared that the global spread of this previously unknown disease is a pandemic.
-One year later, as of March 5, 2021, COVID-19 had killed more than 2.5 million people.
-There were more than 115 million coronavirus cases around the world—with more cases in the United States (28.5 million) than in any other country.
+On February 11, 2020, the World Health Organization named this disease caused by the new coronavirus: COVID-19.
+On March 11, 2020, the WHO declared that the global spread of this previously unknown disease is a pandemic.
+More than one year later, as of May 5, 2021, COVID-19 had killed more than 3.2 million people.
+There were more than 153 million coronavirus cases around the world—with more cases in the United States (32.1 million) than in any other country.